Scared but defiant, Barcelona marches to reclaim city from terrorists

 “It makes me feel proud of my city,” said Xavi Fuentes, 40, a veterinarian who came to La Rambla with his partner, Albert Perez.
 “To get here and see all this makes you so proud — this is what you must do.”

+The horror continued through night, when a separate vehicle attack took place in Cambrils, a city less than 100 miles away on the coast.
+One person died there.
+Police said Friday that three attackers, one of whom was identified as Moussa Oukabir, were killed by law enforcement.
+A fourth suspect is still being sought.

-A day later, the marchers who gathered spontaneously were trying to reclaim their city from the terrorists, and take a stand against an ideology that is so at odds with the population, said Perez, a banker.
+Yet in Barcelona, a day after the violence, the marchers who gathered spontaneously were trying to reclaim their city from the terrorists, and take a stand against an ideology that is so at odds with the population, said Perez, a banker.

 “We want to give a message of firmness and strength to those who want to annihilate our way of life,” he said.